transientlunatic/gp-tutorial/README.rst

 Getting the Code
 ----------------

 The easiest way to get the code and information in this tutorial is to clone this repository.

 You can do that by running
 ::
    git clone https://github.com/transientlunatic/gp-tutorial.git

 in a terminal.
 Your mileage may vary if you're running a non-Unix system, such as Windows.

 Setting-up your Python environment
 ----------------------------------

 The code examples in this repository are provided as Jupyter notebooks.
 If you want to play around with them yourself you'll need to install the correct Python libraries.
 If you're running on a machine which has the `pip` package manager for Python installed you can have it install everything that you need by running `pip install -r requirements.txt` in the top level of this repository.

 I strongly recommend that you install the libraries in a virtual environment on your machine.

 Author
 ======

-This tutorial is written by Daniel Williams, who is a postgraduate researcher at the Institute for Gravitational Research at the University of Glasgow.
+This tutorial is written by Daniel Williams, who is a postdoctoral researcher at the Institute for Gravitational Research at the University of Glasgow.